12. Universal Studios Singapore

 Ride Count: 18

 So even if the park only opened with 13 rides, it’s worth noting that each was unique, if not in concept than in execution.
-A stylistically-boosted Buzz Lightyear Planet Rescue, an epic-sized Pirates of the Caribbean: Battle for Sunken Treasure, and the long-rumored Soaring Over the Horizon all premiered at the park.
-Space Mountain was entirely replaced with the Modern Marvel: TRON Lightcycle Power Run; the enormous Storybook Castle became home to a dark ride called Voyage to the Crystal Grotto, and the Adventureland replacement features a rapids ride through the towering Mount Apu Taku rather than a Jungle Cruise.
+A stylistically-boosted, multimedia Buzz Lightyear Planet Rescue, an epic-sized Pirates of the Caribbean: Battle for Sunken Treasure, and the long-rumored Soaring Over the Horizon all premiered at the park.
+Space Mountain was entirely replaced with the Modern Marvel: TRON Lightcycle Power Run; the enormous Storybook Castle became home to a dark ride called Voyage to the Crystal Grotto, and the Adventureland replacement features a white water rapids ride through the towering Mount Apu Taku rather than a Jungle Cruise.

 2018’s Toy Story Land – the park’s first expansion – added a net three rides to Shanghai’s count (but, like all Toy Story Lands, the rides are “cheap and cheerful,” adding simple family flat ride capacity rather than anything revolutionary or headlining).